Billy-Ellis/kobject/README.md

 # kobject
 A tool to pull C++ object names from kernel memory

+Implementation is a bit hacky, lots of room for improvement.
+Just someting I threw together a couple months ago.

+Tested on iOS 12 iPod touch, and iOS 14.4 iPhone 7 Plus.

 ## Compile

 1. Have an iOS sdk in `/var/sdks/iPhoneOS.sdk`